In this section

 |

-•Strings from file, specified in section of the Regex type, are interpreted as PCRE (Perl Compatible Regular Expressions) regular extensions.
-Matching the strings with the regular expressions is implemented case-insensitively.
+•Strings from a file specified in the section of the Regex type are interpreted as PCREs (Perl Compatible Regular Expressions).
+Matching strings with regular expressions is done case-insensitively.
 Examples of regular expressions:

 #IPv4